Hugh Crawford (politician)

 Hugh D. Crawford (born October 23, 1941) is a Republican politician from Michigan who served on the Oakland County, Michigan Board of Commissioners as the Commissioner for District 9 which includes the cities of Novi, Northville, and the Township of Novi.
 Crawford is a former member of the Michigan House of Representatives where he served for three terms.
 He was the chairman of the powerful Committee on Regulatory Reform where he was a key player in enacting the reform policies pushed by Michigan Governor Rick Snyder.

-Prior to his election to the House, from 1996-2000 Crawford was mayor of Novi, and Crawford served on the Novi City Council and the Oakland County Board of Commissioners.
+Prior to his election to the House, Crawford was mayor of Novi from 1996–2000, and had also previously served on the city's council.